Choosing the best hiking boots is a little harder than it sounds.

-This table shows a comparison of the top 5 best hiking boots of the year at a glance.
+This table shows a comparison of the editor’s top 5 best hiking boots choices.

 9. Columbia Women’s Newton Ridge Plus Hiking Boot